 One emergency surgery and thousands of dollars later, he lived for two more days.
-He had loved me through all the loss and now he was gone- his big paws, speckled black and white fur and blue eyes.
+He had loved me through all the loss and now he was gone- his big paws, speckled black, and white fur and blue eyes.
 I buried him in the backyard during a snowstorm.
 Presented with more loss, I drifted through the months like a ghost.
-The darkness was immense and wouldn’t release it’s sweaty tight grip.
-Numb and not knowing what new splendid disaster await me.
+The darkness was immense and wouldn’t release it’s the sweaty tight grip.
+Numb and not knowing what new splendid disaster awaits me.

 One day, a moment of clarity, a voice inside said to me- Maui is the answer.
 You must move there.
 I had heard that voice before.
 I knew to trust it.
 I wrote it on my mirrored closet door in red marker.
 Move to Maui.

 For someone with sparse energy, it was a massive task.
 Selling belongings, giving notice at work, telling friends, closing bank accounts, finalizing my divorce, selling my car.
 I bought a one-way ticket.
 With no place to live, no employment, I trusted that everything would unfold as it should.
 But getting on that plane with three bags of clothes and some art supplies, I was terrified.